okaykoa/okaykoa.github.io/_posts/microblog/2023-08-16-relationships-and-self-deception.md

 Many of the books I have read lately were chosen for the purpose of being a better communicator and partner in my yet blossoming relationship.
 Though we have hit stride in many ways, there are still ways in which I would like to see myself improve as a partner, communication not being the least of them.

 As I have read books about communication, relationships, and conflict resolution, I have  noticed a common warning against applying the methods from the books to identify faults in others.
-As this warning came up tonight, I had a momeny of self-reflection:
+As this warning came up tonight, I had a moment of self-reflection:

 > Have I fallen into the trap of looking for flaws in my partner as I read books to supposedly improve myself?